 Increasing the exchange capacity in Europe helps the integration of renewable energy by offering more opportunities to RES power plants to be used.
-By taking advantage of the different energy mix over Europe and the different RES peaking period between countries, the SEW-based needs and the TYNDP portfolio decrease significantly the curtailed energy.
+By taking advantage of the different energy mix over Europe and the different RES peaking period between countries, the different level of capacity increases considered in the SEW-based needs and the TYNDP portfolio allow a significant decrease of the curtailed energy.